 The Sergei Magnitsky Rule of Law Accountability Act of 2012 (P.L.
 112-208, Title IV; 22 U.S.C.
 5811 note) requires the President to impose sanctions on persons he identifies (U.S. Sanctions on Russia: An Overview www.crs.gov | 7-5700) as having been involved in either a “criminal conspiracy” uncovered by Russian lawyer Sergei Magnitsky or his subsequent imprisonment and death.
 The act also requires the President to impose sanctions on those he finds have committed human rights abuses against individuals who are fighting to expose the illegal activity of Russian government officials or seeking internationally recognized human rights and freedoms.

 The Support for the Sovereignty, Integrity, Democracy, and Economic Stability of Ukraine Act of 2014, as amended (SSIDES; P.L.
 113-95; 22 U.S.C.
 8901 et seq.), requires sanctions on those responsible for serious human rights abuses in “any territory forcibly occupied or otherwise controlled” by the Russian government.
 In November 2018, the Administration designated three persons for human rights abuses in Russian-occupied regions of Ukraine.

-Weapons Proliferation: A number of Russian defense-industry entities, including state-owned arms exporter Rosoboronexport, are denied most U.S. government contracts, export licenses, and trade in U.S. Munitions List-controlled items Pursuant to the Iran, North Korea, and Syria Nonproliferation Act, as amended (INKSNA, P.L.
+Weapons Proliferation: Several Russian defense-industry entities, including state-owned arms exporter Rosoboronexport, are denied most U.S. government contracts, export licenses, and trade in U.S. Munitions List-controlled items according to the Iran, North Korea, and Syria Nonproliferation Act, as amended (INKSNA, P.L.
 106-178; 50 U.S.C.
 1701 note).
-Other Russian entities are subject to sanction under other legal authorities for providing certain goods or facilitating trade with North Korea or for their support to the Syrian government.
+Other Russian entities are subject to sanctions under other legal authorities for providing certain goods or facilitating trade with North Korea or for their support to the Syrian government.